clairek09/MIC/Modules/M01-introduction-to-azure-virtual-networks/includes/9-implement-virtual-network-traffic-routing.md

 ![Screenshot of a route table being assocated with a virtual network.](../media/associate_a_route.png)

-**Note:** By default, using system routes traffic would go directly to the private subnet.
+> [!NOTE] By default, using system routes traffic would go directly to the private subnet.
 However, with a user-defined route you can force the traffic through the virtual appliance.

-**Note:** In this example, the virtual appliance shouldn't have a public IP address and IP forwarding should be enabled.
+> [!NOTE] In this example, the virtual appliance shouldn't have a public IP address and IP forwarding should be enabled.

 ## Diagnose a routing problem